-- 2.18 An application may be reported to Committee where the Member for the ward within which the application site is situated or adjoins (Ward Member) has made a Representation that additionally meets all the following Criteria: - It is received by the Development Management service within the Timescale indicated on the notification email (paragraphs 2.11 to 2.14 above).

-- The application is within, partly within or adjoining the Member's ward. - The Ward Member has stated that they either object to or support the application and given their reason(s). - The Ward Member has additionally clearly stated that they wish the application to be referred to Committee for consideration. - The Ward Member has attended pre-arranged training on the planning application referral arrangements, development presentation protocols and the management of breaches of planning control (to be arranged from time to time). - 2.19 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is either for approval and the Ward Member has objected to the application or for refusal and the Ward Member has supported the application.
+- 2.18 An application may be reported to Committee where the Member for the ward within which the application site is situated or immediately adjoins the Member's Ward has made a Representation that additionally meets all the following Criteria: - It is received by the Development Management service within the Timescale indicated on the notification email (paragraphs 2.12 to 2.14 above). - The application is within, partly within or immediately adjoining the Member's ward. - The Ward Member has stated that they either object to or support the application and given their reason(s). - The Ward Member has additionally clearly stated that they wish the application to be referred to Committee for consideration. - The Ward Member has attended pre-arranged training on the planning application referral arrangements, development presentation protocols and the management of breaches of planning control (to be arranged from time to time). - 2.19 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is either for approval and the Ward Member has objected to the application or for refusal and the Ward Member has supported the application. - 2.20 In order to address the Committee when the application comes to be determined, the Ward Member must have confirmed notification of their wish to address the Committee in accordance with paragraph 3.6 below (normally by 4:00pm on the Tuesday preceding the Committee).